neurochain/core/doc/architecture.md

 * Optional data.

 To write a transaction you first to set to empty the signatures and id (and fill the remaining fileds).
-Sign, set the signatures, hash and set the id.
+Sign, set the signatures, hash and set the

+0 inputs and outputs are for free (no fees) transactions that just write data into the blockchain.

 ## Block

+Contains a header:
+* Id (hash of the block, done with empty id).
+* Timestamp.
+* Previous block's hash.
+* Public key of author.
+* height.

+And a list of transactions.
+Transaction are sorted by their hash.

 # PII TL;DR